magmide/purpose-talk/slides.md

 </v-click>

 <!--
-this rust function returns a boolean indicating whether some unsigned number is 1 the *type* of this function is `(u64) -> bool`, which tells us nothing about the meaning of this function. we don't know what the returned bool *means* just that we get a bool
+to understand dependent types, first let's look at a problem is_one type of this function no nothing about meaning of bool
 -->

 ---